 The oropharynx includes:

 Otolaryngology surgeons at Brigham and Women’s Hospital (BWH) specialize in surgical techniques for oral cavity and oropharyngeal cancer.
 We offer the most current diagnostic methods and proven treatments, including minimally invasive surgical approaches aided by video technology.
-We are the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+We are the surgical team for Dana-Farber Brigham Cancer Center, an exceptional collaboration between two world-class medical centers.

 The main causes of oral and oropharyngeal cancer are:

 The symptoms of oral and oropharyngeal cancer may resemble other disorders or medical problems.
 Always consult your health care provider for a diagnosis.